TRANSLATION BUREAU

 -Cigarettes, without packages;

--Not more than 5 kg for one time;
+-Not more than 5 kg at one time;

 -Not more than 35 kg per month;